sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/03-prepare-yubikey.md

 ## Configure ykfde
 Open `/etc/ykfde.conf` and set `YKFDE_CHALLENGE_SLOT=2` because we want to use the second slot.
 Set `YKFDE_CHALLENGE_PASSWORD_NEEDED=1` so it asks for the password (2FA).
-Feel free to modify it tou your needs e.g. enable TRIM (but be warned, there are potential security implications) support.
+Leave other settings as is, it will be changed later.

 > Please compare it carefully with the latest version you have downloaded.

 ```ini
 # Configuration for yubikey-full-disk-encryption. ("") means an empty value.